Get exclusive money-saving offers and guides

 Just like merchant accounts offered by banks, some of these services offer complete packages and others simply offer a gateway that you can use with a merchant bank account.
 SecurePay, for example, offers a package that combines the payment gateway with an online merchant account as well as a simple payment gateway you can use with your existing merchant account.

-While merchant accounts and payment gateways are the two key options to consider when you want to accept credit card payments through your online store, there are several other services you may want to consider based on your business structure and needs.
-These include the following:
+While merchant accounts and payment gateways are the 2 key options to consider when you want to accept credit card payments through your online store, there are several other services you may want to consider based on your business structure and needs.

-Guide to credit card processing for small to medium-sized businesses
+More information about card processing for small to medium sized businesses

 Some online payment solutions will charge you a one-off set-up or service fee to establish the payment gateway or account.
 The costs usually depend on factors such as the size of your business and the type of payment solution you choose, so you may want to request a quote before signing up for a merchant account and/or payment gateway service.